urbanware-org/inhibit/README.md

 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-You can set a custom header inside the config file `inhibit.conf` by simply adding it as string, including color codes as mentioned above.
+You can set the custom header inside the config file `inhibit.conf` by simply adding it as string into the `header` variable, including color codes as mentioned above.

 For example, to display the whole header in red, start the string with the corresponding color code: